kubeflow/blog/_posts/2025-09-06-kubeflow-and-gsoc2025.md

 **Mentors:** Julius von Kohout ([@juliusvonkohout](https://github.com/juliusvonkohout))

 **Overview:**
-MinIO transitioned to the AGPLv3 license in 2021, creating significant compliance challenges for Kubeflow Pipelines.
-The AGPL's copyleft provisions require that any software linking to AGPL-licensed components must also adopt the AGPL license, effectively preventing KFP from upgrading to newer MinIO versions without changing its own licensing model.
+We need an up to date S3 storage with hard multi-tenancy and run our containers with PodSecurityStandards restricted.
+MinIO transitioned to the AGPLv3 license in 2021, creating significant compliance challenges for the project.

 This project addressed this critical blocker by implementing SeaweedFS as a production-ready replacement for MinIO.
-SeaweedFS offers a more permissive Apache 2.0 license while providing superior performance characteristics and enterprise-grade reliability.
+SeaweedFS offers a more permissive Apache 2.0 license while providing superior performance characteristics and enterprise-grade security and reliability.

 **Key Outcomes:**
+- Provided S3 storage with hard multi-tenancy
 - Successfully migrated to SeaweedFS as a secure replacement for MinIO and integrated it into Kubeflow Pipelines
 - Eliminated MinIO's licensing constraints by adopting SeaweedFS's more permissive license model
 - Implemented comprehensive CI tests for SeaweedFS deployment and namespace isolation functionality